About Me

 My training and education

 I am a Licensed Marriage and Family Therapist (LF61224906) in Washington and Oregon (#T2007).
 I have a masters degree in Marriage, Couples, and Family Therapy, with a specialization in addictions, from Lewis & Clark Graduate School.
 My training involved a systemic lens, meaning looking at how we interact with all of our relationships: personal, social, cultural, and with the globe.
-I'm drawn to Buddhist psychology, and the Internal Family Systems (IFS) and Emotionally-focused Therapy (EFT) models.
+I'm drawn to Buddhist and transpersonal psychology, and the Internal Family Systems (IFS) and Emotionally-focused Therapy (EFT) models.

 Personal